raidlab/DeepLearning_SummerSchool/README.md

 We welcome your comments on slides.

 ## Contributions/Comments
 We always welcome your comments and pull requests.
+If you want to discuss more with us directly, please visit our facebook page and write your opinion:)

 ## Reference Implementations
 * https://github.com/tensorflow/tensorflow